COSMOS-UALR/TopicStreamsTools/README.md

 ## Quick Start

 To run the script with the sample dataset:
-1. Install the script's requirements - it is recommended to do so in a virtual environment with Python 3.8.
+1. Install the script's requirements - it is recommended to do so in a virtual environment with Python 3.8 (confirmed to run with 3.8.12).
+You may also need to have [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) installed.
 ```python
     pip3 install -r requirements.txt
 ```